Lyther/PerfectlyBalanced---Ships/README.md

 (Not balanced at all!)

-Adds new ship sectors, ship accessories, and more ship combat tactics to the game.
+This mod adds brand-new ship sections, components, and additional ship combat tactics to the game.

-Dozens of (totally not) balanced ship sectors, H-slot corvettes, X-slot destroyers, T-slot battleships, etc., provide more firepower at the cost of armor and auxiliary components.
-Ships with new sectors include:
+Dozens of (stream of consciousness) balanced ship sections, such as H-slot Corvettes, X-slot Destroyers, T-slot Battleships, and more, offer more powerful firepower at the cost of armor and auxiliary components.
+The ships with new sections include:

-* Corvettes, Destroyers, Cruisers, Battleships, Titans, Juggernauts, and Colossus.
+* Corvettes, Destroyers, Cruisers, Battleships, Titans, Juggernauts, Colossi;
-* Crisis corvettes, Crisis destroyers, Crisis cruisers, Star-eater.
+* Deterrence-class Corvettes, Destroyers, Cruisers, and the Wrath of Heaven;
-* Defense platform, ion cannon turrets.
+* Defense Platforms, Ion Cannon Emplacements;
+* New ships for the Extragalactic Invaders.

-To balance out the lack of energy in the new slots, each reactor has a larger version that consumes more resources and produces more energy!
+To balance the energy shortfalls caused by the new slots, every type of reactor now has a larger version that consumes more resources but also generates more energy!

-In addition, with five new combat computers and four combat tactics, from now on arc fleet roaming (strategic flee) and combat through range advantage becomes possible.
+Additionally, five new combat computers and four combat modes are introduced, making strategic maneuvering (tactical retreat) and combat based on range advantage possible for arc fleets.

-## How to unlock new content
+## How to Unlock the New Content

-You need to unlock it through scientific research.
-Standard ship templates (Standard Corvette Template, Standard Destroyer Template ......) provide basic new sectors, Hull Tech I provides better sectors, and Hull Tech II provides sectors dedicated to the real crisis of the galaxy!
+You need to unlock them through research.
+Standard ship templates (Standard Corvette Template, Standard Destroyer Template, etc.) provide basic new sections, while Hull Technology Tier 1 unlocks better sections, and Hull Technology Tier 2 unlocks sections exclusive to the Extragalactic Invaders!

-Large reactors will be unlocked via the same tech as normal reactors, and combat computers will likewise be unlocked along with the original combat computers.
+Large reactors will be unlocked alongside regular reactors through the same technology, and the new combat computers will be unlocked alongside the vanilla ones.

-## Needs to be updated/needs to be compatible

-Compatible with almost all mods by default, except some localized language content files, without overwriting any original content (stream of consciousness balance is so stream of consciousness).
+## Updates and Compatibility

+I’ve tried to avoid overriding any vanilla game files as much as possible, but it was unavoidable to modify the ship behavior logic files (affecting vanilla ship formations, bombardment tactics, and fighter logic).
+Mods that also modify these files may conflict with this mod’s ship behavior features.

+> For example, modifications that make all ship behavior modes manually controllable during combat.

-If a new version is released/needs to be compatible with an older version, please let us know via message or private message from Creative Workshop.
+If a new version is released or compatibility with older versions is needed, please leave a comment or send a private message via the Steam Workshop.

-Compatible Mods:

-* ZoFE: The Zenith of Fallen Empires
-* ACoT: Ancient Cache of Technologies

-For other mods that are compatible, such as new weapon slot types/ship types, please leave a message through the Creative Workshop and I will also start compatibility updates for the following mods.

-* NSC: New Ship Classes
+Compatibility patches will be released as sub-mods, as I have temporarily removed compatibility from the main mod.

 # 意识流平衡：舰船